The internet is littered with lists of a million ways to save but so many require a ton of work.

 - Use appliances at off-peak hours.
 Some utility companies will charge you different rates depending on when you use electricity.
 “Peak” times are more expensive than “Off-Peak” – so use your major appliances (dishwasher, washing machine, dryer) then if you can.

 - Use cold water in your washing machine.
 The cost to heat up water in a washing machine is about 50 cents a load, according to Mr. Electricity.
 Ten loads and you're looking at $5 in savings and you won't notice a thing, today's detergent is so advanced that the water doesn't need to be hot.

 - Switch electricity suppliers.
 In some states, you have the option of changing electricity suppliers.
-The company that delivers your electricity won’t change but the company that produces the electricity could give you a better price per KwH.
+The company that delivers your electricity won't change but the company that produces the electricity could give you a better price per KwH.
 Just remember you need to negotiate with them like a cable company.